PlayUAV/PlayuavOSD/README.md

 The firmware can be built with ARM GCC.
 It is highly recommended using PX4 Toolchain which can be download here:https://pixhawk.org/dev/toolchain_installation

+Note:
+The bin file can be flash to chip directly.
+The start address is 0x8004000.
+Address before 0x8004000 used for bootloader.
+The hex flle generated from the playuavosd.bin file with "px_mkfw.py", can be used with the config tool.

 Contact Us
 ==========